MaksimRudnev/MIE.package/inst/application/readme.md

 Model fitting is done by functions in `observeEvent(input$measure`): depending on the selection of measure, it computes either covariance matrix, MGCFA configural model (and extracts factor loadings), MGCFA metric model (extracting intercepts), pairwise configural and metric MGCFA, or metric and scalar MGCFA (extracting difference in model fit indices).

-# Bugs and further developments

-Overall MGCFA is refitted each time the group is removed.
-Works properly only when Options is clicked.

-The circle should be circle, fix the coord_equal everywhere.
-Now can be fixed with + and - tools.

-# TODO #########

-- blavaan wrapper to approximate measurement invariance
-- alignment automation for Mplus
-- add measurementInvarianceMplus (see R file)
-- add approximateInvarianceMplus (create new)
-- move mgcfa.diagnose into this package
-- move lavScore_clean into this package
-- maybe ask Robitzch to move his alignment() function in here
-- change the name to measurement.invariance

 -->